This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 - Be seen as thought leaders and subject matter experts

-- Evaluate your competitive positioning more thoroughly with direct competitors, indirect competitors, and non-business model competitors.
-Remember search engines and social media open up a lot more opportunities for your company.
+- Evaluate your competitive positioning more thoroughly with direct, indirect, and non-business model competitors.
+Remember, search engines and social media open up a lot more opportunities for your company.
 But search engines and social media also bring a lot more competition than you might have thought of in the past.

 - Accelerate sales cycles by being one step ahead of your ideal buyers and knowing what they want to learn next.

-In this episode, we've been talking all about
+In this post, we've been talking all about

 - How the legacy sales process compares to a customer-driven buying cycle

 - Why there's been an enormous shift in power from sellers into the hands of buyers

 - Why this has been very technology driven and why it's going to continue to be very technology driven